-I've never once heard cat show entering their cat in heard of

-on your doorstep, which is both Cats kill birds and leave

-unsanitary and disgusting Dogs need more at attention,

-you chances to bond with them.

-Cats are self-sufficient, so they

-just keep to themselves.

-It makes you feel like you don't

-even really have a pet.

-Dogs get

-which

-everything endearing and sweet.

-They'll warm up to you within minutes, whereas cats take very

-forever to show even the slightest

-lady stigma Cats also have the

-Dogs are known for being cute

-sayings that suggest cats are better for humans than dogs?
+"A dog is a man's best friend."
+I mean, come on, are there any sayings that suggest cats are better for humans than dogs?
 No, there are not.
-I mean, come on, are there any "A dog is a man's best friend."

 LA VOZ WEEKLY

 L Quad Room L41 21250 Stevens Creek Blvd.
 Cupertino, CA 95014

-WEBSITE: lavozdeanza.com PHONE: (408) 864-5626 FAX: (408) 864-5533 EMAIL: lavoz@fhda.edu
+PHONE: (408) 864-5626 FAX: (408) 864-5533 EMAIL: lavoz@fhda.edu WEBSITE: lavozdeanza.com

 EDITORIAL BOARD

-Harold Banks EDITOR IN CHIEF
+Harold Banks

-Jay Serrano MANÁGING EDITOR
+Jay Serrano MANAGING EDITOR

 Elizabeth Cardenas

+Leticia Castro

-NEWS EDITOR
+FEATURES EDITOR

-Leticia Castro FEATURES EDITOR Jeff Facun
+Jeff Facun

 SPORTS EDITOR

-Serena Scaglione

-WEB EDITOR
+Serena Scaglione WEB EDITOR

-Samuel Tovmasian GRAPHICS EDITOR Jinwei Zhang
+Samuel Tovmasian GRAPHICS EDITOR

-PHOTO EDITOR
+Jinwei Zhang PHOTO EDITOR

 Michael Mannina EVENTS EDITOR

 Brittany Tobar SOCIAL MEDIA EDITOR

 BUSINESS STAFF

-deckcecilia@fhda.edu Cecilia Deck

-FACULTY ADVISER
+Cecilia Deck FACULTY ADVISER deckcecilia@fhda.edu

 Jessica Sun BUSINESS MANAGER lavozadvertising@gmail.com

 ABOUT US

-La Voz Weekly is written and published by De Anza College Students as a First Amendment
+La Voz Weekly is written and published by De Anza College Students as a First Amendment newspaper.

-newspaper.

 La Voz Weekly is partially funded by the De Anza Associated Student Body and is printed by the San Francisco Newspaper Printing Company.
 All rights reserved; no part of La Voz Weekly may be reproduced without permission.

 Staff editorials reflect the opinions of the majority of the editorial board and not necessarily the views of the author or the entire La Voz staff.
 Opinions expressed by staff and contributors are the opinions of the individuals and not necessarily the opinions of La Voz Weekly.

-LETTERS TO THE EDITOR Letters to the editor can be submitted to lavoz@fhda.edu or at lavozdeanza.com.
+LETTERS TO THE EDITOR

+Letters to the editor can be submitted to lavoz@fhda.edu or at lavozdeanza.com.
 Letters should be 300 words or less; letters more than 300 words may be edited for length.
 Letter authors must include a phone number in submissions.
 Letter content must not be libelous or intended to air personal grievances.
 La Voz does not guarantee that submissions and letters to the editors will be printed.
-La Voz reserves the right to edit letters and submissions for clarity in accordance Letters submitted for the pedition of LA Voz Weekly n published in the online edition.
+La Voz reserves the right to edit letters and submissions for clarity in accordance with Associated Press writing style.
+Letters submitted for the printed edition of LA Voz Weekly may be published in the online edition.